 Looking at bonuses more generally, it's interesting to see how incentive pay has evolved over the last 15 years.
 The graph below breaks down the average private sector incentive income by year:

-Interestingly, bonuses still haven’t recovered from the recession after 2008 where they peaked at £3,038.
-In 2024 the average private sector bonus was around £600 lower than this - perhaps caused by the negative connotations of ‘banker bonuses’ in the context of the financial crisis, which has likely reduced the massive bonuses at the top end of the scale.
+Interestingly, bonuses have yet to recover from the 2008 recession, having peaked at £3,038.
+In 2024, the average private sector bonus was around £600 lower than this - perhaps caused by the negative connotations of 'banker bonuses' in the context of the financial crisis, which has likely reduced the massive bonuses at the top end of the scale.

 Sales staff bonuses over time